VishalG14/FAQ-Agent-using-RAG/README.md

 Integrate the query flow into your application to provide automated FAQ responses. 🤖 Update the PDF in the ingest flow to adapt the agent for different datasets. 🔄

-### License 📜
-This project is licensed under the MIT License.
-See the  file for details.